Comment on page

 DXJupyterLab sessions begin with a set duration, after which they will shut down automatically.
 The timeout clock is displayed in the footer on the right side and it can also be adjusted there (using the

-Update duration button).
+Update durationbutton).
 Even if the DxJupyterLab webpage is closed, the termination will be executed at the set timestamp.
-Job lengths have an upper limit of 48 hours, which cannot be extended.
+Job lengths have an upper limit of 30 days, which cannot be extended.

 A session can be terminated immediately from the top menu (

 It is possible to save the current session environment and data and reload it later by creating a session snapshot (

 A DXJupyterLab session is run in a Docker container, and a session snapshot file is a tarball generated by saving the Docker container state (with the

 docker savecommands).
 Any installed packages and files created locally are saved to a snapshot file, with the exception of directories